 Each of the PORTD pins has a weak internal pull-up.
 A single control bit can turn off all the pull-ups.
-This is performed by setting bit RDPU (PORTG<7>).
+This is performed by clearing bit RDPU (PORTG<7>).
 The weak pull-up is automatically turned off when the port pin is configured as an output.
 The pull-ups are disabled on all device Resets.

 All of the PORTD pins are multiplexed with LCD segment drives, controlled by bits in the LCDSE0 register.
+RD0 is multiplexed with CTMU Pulse Generator output.

 I/O port functionality is only available when the LCD segments are disabled.